-The OWP is a standalone document that mirrors the project's implementation plan and identifies all key elements of the project description including the project goal, objectives, milestone activities, outputs and outcomes, staff responsible, and time-frame for the completion of each activity.
+The OWP is a standalone document that mirrors the project's implementation plan and identifies all the key elements of the project description including the project goal, objectives, milestone activities, outputs and outcomes, staff responsible, and time-frame for the completion of each activity.
 Key project elements in the OWP should mirror those stated in the project narrative and support consistency throughout the application.
 The OWP identifies how (through key activities), when (by established timeframes for key activities), and by whom (staff responsible for activity completion) the project will be implemented.

 The OWP should reflect a maximum of three objectives for the entire project period that are described in the application narrative.
-The application should include one OWP document separated by budget period and objectives(s).
+The application should include one OWP document separated by budget period and objective(s).

 Each objective can have a maximum of 25 milestone activities for each budget period.
-The budget period for this FOA begins 9/30 and ends 6/30 for the first budget period.
-Subsequent, budget period activities should begin 7/1 and end 6/30 for each budget period thereafter.
+The budget period for this FOA begins 9/30, and ends 9/29, for each year of the project.
 Milestone activities are key activities needed to successfully achieve each objective.